thoughtbot/trail-map/trails/unix.md

 Validation
 ----------

-You know everyday Unix when you routinely use the following:
+To know everyday Unix, you should know the following commands and when to use them:

 ```shell
 ack